arktocz/Postquantum-outlook-addin/development.md

 - this module is needed to source mlkem functions
 - github.com/dajiaji/crystals-kyber-js

-# Editation of taskpane.html and taskpane.js
-- those files are responsible for basic looks and functionality of shown addin

 # Adition of polifills
 - some used modules are not suited for browser environment, so these polifills function as fallbacks:
 - crypto-browserify